Taste of Bordeaux - Day 7 Bordeaux

 The first evening is filled with anticipation since few of the passengers have been to this part of France before.
 We are in the end of July 2017 and the weather is quite nice - mid 70’s to low 80’s during the day and 60’s in the evening.
 We look forward to exploring one of the most famous wine regions in the world in the upcoming days.

-This is the fourth in our series about AmaWaterway’s Taste of Bordeaux river cruise.
-We focus on...
+This is the last in our series about AmaWaterway’s Taste of Bordeaux river cruise.
+We discuss some...